-Since 2007, a CRO has been appointed to the Management Board Banking who bears primary overall responsibility for the global risk management function and compliance strategy.
+Since 2007, a chief risk officer (CRO) has been appointed to the Management Board Banking who bears primary overall responsibility for the risk management function.
 The CRO is responsible for the management and control of risk on a consolidated level to ensure ING's risk profile is consistent with its financial resources and risk appetite.
 The CRO is also responsible for establishing and maintaining a robust organisational basis for the management of risk throughout the organisation.
 The CRO in the Management Board Banking does not combine this role with any commercial responsibility.